-GWU has more than 26,000 undergraduate and graduate students that come from all 50 states, Washington, D.C., and 130 countries.
-GWU not only provides top-notch academics, they ensure that each student experiences hands-on learnings with more than 12,000 internship opportunities.
+GWU has more than 26,000 undergraduate and graduate students who come from all 50 states, Washington, D.C., and 130 countries.
+GWU not only provides top-notch academics, but they ensure that each student experiences hands-on learning with more than 12,000 internship opportunities.
 GWU alumni include space explorers, actors and actresses, Olympic gold medalists, U.S. ambassadors, and more.

 GWU offers a Ph.D. in engineering management that focuses on natural disaster logistics, crisis, emergency, and risk management, among other topics.
 According to GWU’s website, this degree is for “the technical manager who seeks to pursue advanced education and research methods to keep an organization operating efficiently and working ahead of its competitors.”

 Students with an MS degree must take 54 credit hours in this program, and those with a BS degree must take at least 78 credit hours.
 The curriculum consists of coursework and at least 24 credit hours of dissertation research.
 Doctoral students will take four exams during the course of this program: the preliminary/qualifying exam, the written exam, the focus area exam, and the final examination/doctoral defense.

 If you’re interested in pursuing higher education, then you should check out 20 Best Ph.D’s. in Healthcare Administration Online and 20 Best Online Ph.D’s. in Nursing!